IAPOLINARIO/100-days-of-code/day-19/README.md

 ### Constraints

-- You need to use a CI/CD tool in the stack
+- You have to use a at least one tool for CI/CD tool
 - The whole stack need to be containerized
-- You need to use Docker Compose
+- You have to use Docker Compose to spin-up the stack
-- Kubernetes is a plus
+- Kubernetes is a plus (Docker Swarm can also be used)